 Assist with behavioral and cognitive testing, and data entry.

 Assist the PI and co-PI with their administration of the grant.

 Perform other duties as assigned.

-Bachelor’s degree in psychology, or a related field and one year of related experience or high school diploma or equivalent high school certification and experience equaling five years.
+Bachelor’s degree in psychology, sociology or a related field and one year of related experience or a high school diploma or equivalent high school certification and five years of related experience.

 Prior research experience in a psychology research lab, though relevant coursework or research in related fields might count towards experience.

 Statistical skills are a plus.